Monday, September 27, 2010

 “How do you stay so positive?”
 They wonder.

 Let me tell you, there is NOTHING extraordinarily special about our family.
 We are not superhuman.
 We survive life with 3 T1’s, and through it all we manage to thrive.
 We are as normal as it gets, and yet we are happy and blessed.
 Not because we are stronger than other families…just because it is what it is.
 You will be just as strong.
 I promise you will.

 The initial mourning process is important.
 I understand that this is not the life you want your child to have to live.
 I know deep down you feel guilt.
 I know in some crazy illogical way you feel it is your fault.
-You feel like God is punishing you, and your children have to bear the burden.
+Maybe you feel like God is punishing you, and your children have to bear the burden.
 There are many stages to the madness, but eventually the dust will clear and you will feel alive again.
 Because what gets you through, are your children.
 Despite what life has thrown at them, their resiliency will be a beacon of light to your family.
 You will see them happy and full of life and it will fuel the fire of contentment in your heart.

-Our family has been living with Type 1 for 12 years now.
+Our family has been living with Type 1 for 12 (UPDATE:16) years now.
 We have gone through the hard baby times, the impossible growth spurts and have found a plethora of foods that wreak havoc on the boys’ blood sugars.
 It isn’t always easy…but eventually there is a rhythm…a drum beat that you will follow.
 Life is very much the same as it is with one Type 1 child.
 You are already counting carbs for the meals; you just do it for two.
 You are already checking sugars in the middle of the night…you just do it twice.
 The worst part is getting over your grief.
 Young children will get over it almost immediately.
 Grieve for awhile…as long as you need to!
 But don’t let the grief eat you alive.
 It is like acid to your heart.